ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

 Consider the following information when you work with the {{site.data.keyword.cloudaccesstrailshort}} log in the {{site.data.keyword.IBM_notm}} public cloud:

-* You can only store audit records for API calls made to resources that run in the {{site.data.keyword.IBM_notm}} public cloud.
+* You can store only audit records for API calls made to resources that run in the {{site.data.keyword.IBM_notm}} public cloud.
 * Only {{site.data.keyword.IBM_notm}} public cloud storage is used to collect events.
 * Information is stored for 3 days.
-After that, the information is deleted on a first-in first-out basis.
+After that, the information is deleted on a first-in, first-out (FIFO) method.
 * CADF events of type *Activity* are supported by the {{site.data.keyword.cloudaccesstrailshort}} service.